-New treatment option approved for patients with diabetic macular oedemaPosted: Thursday 28 July 2022 at 00:00
+New treatment option approved for patients with diabetic macular oedemaPosted: Thursday 28 July 2022

 A new treatment option has been approved for use on the NHS for patients diagnosed with diabetic macular oedema (DMO) and could help reduce the frequency of hospital visits.